mdn/content/files/en-us/web/api/window/open/index.md

 whether opening a popup or a new tab, or a new window, and UI parts visibility of each of them is fixed.

-The detailed condition is described in ["To check if a popup window is requested"](https://html.spec.whatwg.org/#popup-window-is-requested) section in the spec.
+The condition is described in detail in the ["To check if a popup window is requested"](https://html.spec.whatwg.org/multipage/window-object.html#popup-window-is-requested) section in the spec.

 ### Note on scrollbars